 Click here for more information about the Data Protection Officer for the Erasmus University Rotterdam.

 This Privacy Statement applies to all activities of the EUR, including the activities via the website.
 This Privacy Statement provides the most relevant information on each subject.
 The EUR treats personal data with care and acts within the limits of the General Data Protection Regulation (GDPR).

 Controller and responsibility

-The EUR is the controller, within the meaning of the Wbp and the GDPR.
+The EUR is the controller, within the meaning of the GDPR.
 The EUR regards it as essential that the personal data of its students, researchers, employees and visitors are handled and secured with the greatest possible care.
 We also want to be open about the way in which we process your data.
 For that reason, we explain this below.
-Priority is given to compliance with the requirements of the Wbp and the GDPR in all cases.
+Priority is given to compliance with the requirements of the GDPR in all cases.